-The House Ways & Means Committee's 2025 budget Reconciliation bill proposes major rollbacks to the Inflation Reduction Act's tech-neutral clean energy tax credits, particularly Sections 45Y and 48E.
-To assess the impact, we developed custom deployment models for five policy scenarios, each evaluated independently using the Energy Policy Simulator (EPS) by Energy Innovation to estimate net economic and emissions effects at the national level, as well as within a select number of states.
+The House-passed 2025 budget reconciliation bill includes major rollbacks to the Inflation Reduction Act's tech-neutral clean energy tax credits, particularly Sections 45Y and 48E.
+To assess the impact, we developed custom deployment models to represent individual provisions of current bill language.
+Each provision was modeled in the Energy Policy Simulator (EPS) by Energy Innovation to estimate net economic and emissions effects at the national level, as well as within a select number of states.